-Colina Verde is a private villa taking group bookings of 8 - 18 guests.
-Rates for 2018 are $440 per person per night.
+Colina Verde is a private villa taking group bookings of 6 - 18 guests.
+Rates for 2021 are $475 per person per night.
 This includes a full board and most activities.
-Some discounts may be available.
+Discounts may be available.
 Please contact us for full package details and a quote.

 Arriving in Mozambique

 The nearest international airport to Colina Verde is Maputo, the capital of Mozambique.
 International flights arrive via many European and African countries but the most popular route is via Johannesburg in South Africa.

 Transfers from Maputo

 Without question the most spectacular way to arrive at Colina Verde is by helicopter.
 The journey is 15 minutes from Maputo international airport across the Bay of Maputo.
 It offers wonderful views of the area and allows landing only a few minutes from the house.
 The helicopter seats five people.
 There is a luggage restriction of 15 kilograms (33 pounds) per person.
 Soft bags are preferred.
 Additional luggage can be transferred overnight by dhow for an extra charge.

 Another beautiful option for travel to Machangulo is by light aircraft.
 The plane seats four people.
 It takes off from Maputo International Airport and the flight is 25 minutes to the Machangulo runway.
 The flight is followed by a 25-minute drive to Colina Verde.
 You’ll pass over the bay and mangrove areas of the peninsula and enjoy wonderful aerial views of the inland lakes.